Lord Edward Clinton: Life

 Clinton was the second son of Henry Pelham-Clinton, 5th Duke of Newcastle and his wife Lady Susan Hamilton and educated at Eton until 1853.

 He joined the Rifle Brigade as an ensign in 1854 and served in the Crimea after the fall of Sebastopol.
 He reached the rank of captain in 1857 and spent 5 years in Canada (1861–1865).
 In 1878 he attained the rank of lieutenant colonel and retired in 1880 while posted in India.

-Clinton was elected unopposed at the 1865 general election as Member of Parliament (MP) for North Nottinghamshire, but did not seek re-election in 1868.
+Clinton was elected unopposed at the 1865 general election as Member of Parliament for North Nottinghamshire, but did not seek re-election in 1868.

 Clinton was Groom-in-Waiting to Queen Victoria from 1881 to 1894, then Master of the Household from September 1894 until her death in January 1901.
 He then reverted to a Groom-in-Waiting under her successor King Edward VII in 1901 and remained in that post until his death.

-On his death he was buried in a tomb in Brookwood Cemetery.
+On his death he was buried in a tomb in Brookwood Cemetery (Plot 4).
 The tomb is now Grade II* listed by English Heritage.